seung-cha/opengl-study-note/README.md

   };
   ```
-  It can only be accessed in the same file and does not need a prefix such as `UniformName.value1` to access.
+  It does not need a prefix such as `UniformName.value1` to access.

-  `std140` explicitly declares the padding rule for the instance.
+  `std140` explicitly declares the padding rule for the block.
 OpenGL simply allocates enough space to contain the variables but does not handle the spacing of each variable - it is up to the hardware to handle it.

   Explicit delcaration of padding rule makes it easier for programmers to work with uniform blocks.